HarshGupta1347/deloitteDemo/README.md

-# deloitteDemo
+# Deloitte Training

-This is being edited in VSCode
+This repo is for Deloitte AI Academy training.